Deep Dive into RAII: The Cornerstone of Resource Management

 uint8_t cs_pin_;

-};When using it, we simply place the transaction object within a scope:
+}When using it, just place the transaction object in a scope:

-}⚠️ Using RAII in embedded scenarios comes with special constraints: you cannot perform blocking operations in destructors (otherwise real-time performance suffers), you cannot allocate heap memory (many embedded systems lack a heap or have a severely limited one), and creating RAII objects in an ISR (interrupt service routine) requires extreme caution—the stack space in an ISR is limited, and destruction cannot perform complex operations.
+}⚠️ Using RAII in embedded scenarios has special constraints: you cannot do blocking operations in the destructor (otherwise it affects real-time performance), you cannot allocate heap memory (many embedded systems have no heap or a limited heap), and creating RAII objects in ISRs (Interrupt Service Routines) requires extra caution—ISR stack space is limited, and destructors cannot do complex operations.

 As a closing exercise for this article, let's design a generic ScopeGuard class.
-Its design goal is to wrap any "cleanup action to execute on exit" into an RAII object with minimal overhead.
-This class is incredibly useful in real-world engineering—when you have operations that "aren't suitable for encapsulating into a dedicated RAII class, but still need guaranteed execution on exit," ScopeGuard is the best choice.
+Its design goal is: with minimal cost, wrap any "cleanup action on exit" into an RAII object.
+This class is very useful in actual engineering—when you have operations that "aren't suitable for wrapping into a dedicated RAII class but need guaranteed execution on exit," ScopeGuard is the best choice.

 #include <utility>